DEVice - Device specification and properties

 SCPI String Query ?
 Command [<INPUT VALUE>]

-:SENSitivity returns a list containing the sensitivity value for each each pixel -
+:SENSitivity returns a list containing the sensitivity value for each pixel -

 Example: